Plots

 • Flexibility: The option to lease land provides greater location flexibility and reduces initial investment costs.

-By choosing a tiny house, you're investing in the future of your living arrangements.
-You not only lower your housing costs and secure flexible accommodation but also make an important contribution to environmental protection.
+By choosing a tiny house, you are investing in the future of your living situation.
+Not only do you reduce your living costs and secure a flexible home, but you also make an important contribution to environmental protection.

 Now is the perfect time to explore the possibilities for your project.
-Contact us today to start your personalised consultation and quickly and easily realise your tiny house project.
-Register for free and receive an immediate initial estimate for the value of your future tiny house plot.
+Contact us today to start your personalised consultation and realise your tiny house project quickly and easily.
+Register for free and receive an initial estimate for the value of your future tiny house plot.

 FAQ